pavradev/blog/content/001-aws-architecture-for-data-analytics-app/README.md

 ### 1. Job termination during scale-in

 When we have a job spike, auto-scaling group increases the amount of workers.
 Once the job-queue is empty some workers will become idle.
 So auto-scaling group will start scaling-in, since we don't need that many workers any longer.
-Current options for [instance scale-in protection](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-instance-protection.html#instance-protection-instance) is not trivial and does not guarantee then working task is never terminated.
-It might send a kill signal to an instance that runs an unfinished job.
-One solution would be to use lambda instead, but the longest AWS lambda can run is 15 min which is a showstopper for us.
+Current options for [instance scale-in protection](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-instance-protection.html#instance-protection-instance) is not trivial and does not guarantee that a working task is never terminated.
+So it might send a kill signal to an instance that runs an unfinished job.
+One solution would be to use lambda instead, but AWS lambda can run max 15 minutes, which is a showstopper for us.
 Some of our heavy jobs will never be processed if we use lambda.

 ![Job termination issue](./diagrams/services-issue-job-termination.png)